Arthur I. Cyr: D-Day lessons for today

 Ike moved Patton to England, to reflect in isolation.
 Meanwhile, a fictitious army emerged around him.
 Actors were assigned roles, bogus information generated, phony buildings and vehicles constructed.
 On D-Day and immediately thereafter, crucial German units remained in reserve, partly because Patton’s (fictitious) forces had not yet moved.

 Both Eisenhower and Patton were gifted leaders, naturally complementary.
 The first direct combat between American and German forces occurred in early 1943 at Kasserine Pass in Tunisia.
 Field Marshal Irwin Rommel’s Afrika Corps devastated inexperienced, often terrified U.S. troops and inept commanders.
 Approximately 2,000 American men were lost; the vast majority were captured.
-Many simply surrendered when faced by the Germans.
+Many simply surrendered.

 The already controversial Patton was then appointed their commander.
 Shortly thereafter, these U.S. troops defeated the Afrika Corps at El Guettar.
 Rommel observed he never saw soldiers more poorly prepared for real battle, or more able to improve quickly, than these Americans.

-Eisenhower was a supremely gifted leader of Americans, and others as well.
+Eisenhower was a supremely gifted leader.
 When he died, President Richard M. Nixon’s eulogy compared him to George Washington: “First in war, first in peace and first in the hearts of his countrymen.”